50 Thoughtful Mother’s Day Activities That Will Make the Day Extra Special

 Call your grandma

 The love between a grandmother and a grandchild is the stuff of legend, so of course, a phone call is in order.
-Don’t rush it; let her chat your ear off about motherhood, what your parent was like as a kid, and the way things have changed through the years.
+Don’t rush it; let her chat your ear off about motherhood, what your parent was like as a kid and the ways things have changed through the years.
 And since she’s usually the one doing the spoiling, it’s time to turn the tables.
 Buy a Mother’s Day gift for your Grandma that will make her feel seen and loved.

 When you can’t quite put into words what Mom means to you, borrow special sentiments from someone else.
 You can add a Mother’s Day poem to your card, but if you really want to wow her, set up a poetry reading.
 You and your siblings can each pick a piece that expresses how you feel about Mom, then read them to her after Mother’s Day brunch.
 Bonus: Buy her a poetry book to go along with the theme.